bregman-arie/system-design-notebook/README.md

 </b></details>

 <details>
-<summary>Once we perform "Horizonal Scaling", by for example adding multiple web servers instead of having one server, how do we handle client acess to these servers? </summary><br><b>
+<summary>Once we perform "Horizonal Scaling", by for example adding multiple web servers instead of having one server, how do we handle client access to these servers? </summary><br><b>

 Using a load balancer
 </b></details>